JSONbored/claudepro-directory/packages/generators/src/prisma-postgres-types-generator/README.md

 The generator requires access to the database.
 Ensure:

-- `DATABASE_URL` or the datasource URL environment variable is set
+- `POSTGRES_PRISMA_URL` or the datasource URL environment variable is set
 - Database is accessible from the generation environment
 - Connection string is valid